michaldudek/nestjs-typeorm-commands/README.md

 This package adds 1st class support of TypeORM CLI commands to NestJS, so you don't have to worry about duplicating configuration and shoehorning it to make it work with the original TypeORM CLI.

-It leverages [nest-commander](https://nest-commander.jaymcdoniel.dev/) (see also [NestJS docs acout it](https://docs.nestjs.com/recipes/nest-commander)) to build and register the commands in the application.
+It leverages [nest-commander](https://nest-commander.jaymcdoniel.dev/) (see also [NestJS docs about it](https://docs.nestjs.com/recipes/nest-commander)) to build and register the commands in the application.
 You may already be using it (it's recommended if not yet).

 ## How?